brooklynnsouder/DigitalSystemsFinalProject/ComplexMarkdown.md

 5. Footnotes

 Using footnotes allow the reader to do research without leaving and looking it up.
 To make a footnote you have add [^1] at the end of the sentence.
+Here is an example: This is a sentence with a footnote [^1]

+[^1] : This is the footnote